karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 If the nameservers are in-bailiwick of a zone in the catalog, and an address is not specified, this would result in a zone that will not load - this denotes a broken catalog zone.

-There MUST be at least one ns property record that can be applied to a member zone, either specified directly as per {{memberZoneSection}} or in the catalog section to be inherited.
+There MUST be at least one ns property record.

 Therefore, a catalog zone that contains no nameserver entries applicable to a given member zone constitutes a broken catalog zone.